 - USDA E. angustifolia – https://plants.usda.gov/plantguide/pdf/cs_ecan2.pdf

 Indeed conservation resources around the world focus much more on animals than on plants, despite the fact that plant-species loss is far greater than loss of animal life.
 Echinacea poses some special conservation concerns.
-Three of the genus’ nine—E. angustfolia, E. pallida, and E. purpurea—are commercially traded on world markets as the herbal medicine known as phytomedicine or the herbal dietary supplement echinacea.
+Three of the genus’ nine species, E. angustfolia, E. pallida, and E. purpurea, are commercially traded on world markets as an herbal medicine (known as phytomedicine) or the herbal dietary supplement echinacea.
 In the wholesale herb market E. angustifolia is traded as Kansas snakeroot.
-I discovered that the commercial supply of Kansas snakeroot, however, did not just involve E. angustifolia.
-Other species of echinacea were being thrown into mixed lots of the herb, including E. angustifolia, E. pallida, E. atrorubens, E. paradoxa, and E. simulata.
-To my mind the conservation problem in the 1980s was not that E. angustifloia was being harvested, but that other species with relatively narrow ranges—such as E. atrorubens, E. simulata, and E. paracoxa—were being harvested as E. angustifolia.
+The commercial supply of Kansas snakeroot, however, has not always just involved E. angustifolia.
+Other species of echinacea have been thrown into mixed lots of the herb, including E. purpurea, E. pallida, E. atrorubens, E. paradoxa, and E. simulata.
+The conservation problem in the 1980s was not that E. angustifolia was being harvested, but that other species with relatively narrow ranges, such as E. atrorubens, E. simulata, and E. paradoxa, were being harvested as E. angustifolia.
 This conscious or unconscious misidentification was at the root of real conservation concerns.

 - Use only cultivated resources.

-- Possible alternatives include marsh mallow, boneset, and astragalus.
+- Possible alternatives include marshmallow, boneset, and astragalus.
 Spilanthes nicely replaces the herb’s antibacterial, antiviral, immunostimulating, and antifungal effects.
-Burdock is antibacterial for bacteria classified as gram-positive, and thyme has antibacterial, antifungal, and antiviral properties; both of these herbs are also good alternatives.
+Burdock is antibacterial for bacteria classified as gram-positive, and thyme has antibacterial, antifungal, and antiviral properties, so both of these herbs are also good alternatives.

 ~Steven Foster, Planting the Future, pg.
 94-95, 97-98